LSSTDESC/NaMaster/NERSC_installation.md

 # Installing NaMaster at NERSC

-The following steps should be followed to install NaMaster at NERSC:
+The following steps should be followed to install NaMaster at NERSC (see also [this issue](https://github.com/LSSTDESC/NaMaster/issues/62) for additional instructions):

 ## 0 Python settings
 First, pick your favourite python module at NERSC.
 NaMaster has been tested on both 2.7 and 3.6, so do either